1940 Chevrolet Special

 As the plate on the back states “JUICED” would be our total emotional and visual impression with the color, customization, and interior, and that simple gleaming engine with no seen hoses (how’d he do that??!).
 A Chevrolet that lives up to its name and then some….
 “Special”

 More info: Listing has ended.
-Search on eBay for similar 1940 Chevrolet
+Click to search on eBay for similar 1940 Chevrolet (Affiliate link)

 Seller's other items: classicautomall